omahs/Rubeus/README.md

 </div>

 ### **Rubeus** streamlines API requests to 20+ LLMs.
-It provides a unified API signature for interacting with all LLMs alongwith powerful LLM Gateway features like load balancing, fallbacks, retries and more.
+It provides a unified API signature for interacting with all LLMs along with powerful LLM Gateway features like load balancing, fallbacks, retries and more.

 - [Features](#features)
 - [Supported Providers](#supported-providers)